Malabar Independent Syrian Church: History

-The Saint Thomas Christians trace their origins to Thomas the Apostle, who according to tradition proselytized in India in the 1st century.
+The Saint Thomas Christians trace their origins to Thomas the Apostle, who according to tradition, evangelized in India in the 1st century.
 By the 7th century they were part of the Church of the East, centred in Persia.
-The entire community remained united until the 17th century, when disputes with the Portuguese padroado in India led to the Coonan Cross Oath of 1653 and the division of the Saint Thomas Christians into Syro-Malabar Church and independent branches.
-The independent branch, known as the Malankara Church, forged a relationship with the Syriac Orthodox Church of Antioch.
+The entire community remained united until the 17th century, when disputes with the Portuguese padroado in India led to the Coonan Cross Oath of 1653 and the division of the Saint Thomas Christians into Syro-Malabar Church and Malankara Syrian Church.
+The Malankara Church functioned as a diocese of the Syriac Orthodox Church of Antioch.

-However, relations between the Syriac Orthodox hierarchy and the native clergy were sometimes strained.
+However, relations between the clergies within the Malankara Syrian Church were sometimes strained.
 In 1772 Bishop Gregorios, a representative of the Syriac Orthodox hierarchy from the Middle East, had grown dissatisfied with how the Metropolitan Dionysius I had treated him.
-Against Dionysius' wishes, Gregorios consecrated as bishop a leading dissenter, the monk Kattumangatt Kurien, in a secret but canonically legitimate ceremony.
+Against Dionysius' wishes, Gregorios consecrated as bishop, the monk Kattumangatt Kurien, in a secret but canonically legitimate ceremony.
 The new bishop took the name Cyril (Koorilos), and he was designated Gregorios' sole heir.

 Cyril claimed authority over the parishes of Cochin, and initially received the support of the Raja of Cochin.
 However, Dionysus saw him as a threat to his power, and in 1774 he appealed to the Raja and to the British authorities in India to suppress the rival bishop.
 Cyril left for Thozhiyoor, Kerala outside their jurisdiction, and established what would become an independent church.
 This was the first of several groups to split from the Malankara Church.

 Cyril's church was always small, but maintained stability by attracting devoted priests and emphasizing regularity in the ecclesiastical order.
 In 1794 Cyril consecrated his brother Geevarghese as bishop; Geevarghese succeeded Cyril as Cyril II in 1802, and the succession has proceeded unbroken since.

 As a result of an 1862 court case, the Madras High Court confirmed the Thozhiyur church was an independent Malankara church, and it has subsequently been known as the Malabar Independent Syrian Church.